No Thanks to You Part 3

 God knew that it was only by His grace that I survived that period of my life.
 He knew that was the worst possible job I could be in.
 He knew that was a bad fit for me and my personality, though I was good at it.
 So really, it became a blessing.
 But don’t think for one second that I don’t still hold resentment towards you.
 Even my ex-co-worker can’t stand you.
 No one can.
 Because you are rude, you talk over people and rub people the wrong way, not many people like you.

 Without your poor choice

 I would not have made it to the job I have now.
 I wouldn’t have met my forever love.
 My job now is awesome, and I am very good at it.
 I am highly respected by everyone that knows me.
 And well-liked by many in my profession.
 I tell people how it is, I do not judge them, I do not micro-manage, and I am not micromanaged.

 I am free to do things my way.
 And my way works.
-I am still medicated, but it is for the best that I am medicated.
+I am still medicated, but I am medicated for the best.
 It helps me cope with those dark days.
-Those days that are so uncertain, I never know when one is going to come up.
+Those days are so uncertain, and I never know when one will come up.
 But they are manageable now.

 My life is better now, no thanks to you.